SUBHAJIT-23/Calculator/README.md

 2. Use the operators (+, -, ×, ÷) for basic calculations.
 3. Use the advanced functions (1/x, x², √x) for more complex operations.
 4. Use the memory buttons (MC, MR, M+, M-) to store and recall numbers.
-5. Press the = button to get the result of your calculation.
+5. Press the "=" button or hit "Enter" to get the result of your calculation.
+6. Press "C" or "Escape" to clear the display or "Backspace" to remove the last input.

 ## Styling and Animations

+1. Responsive: The calculator adjusts seamlessly to different screen sizes, ensuring usability on both mobile and desktop devices.
-1. Buttons change state on hover and click for a smooth user experience.
+2. Button Animations: Buttons change state on hover and click, with smooth transitions and ripple effects.
-2. The calculator features a modern, minimalistic design, with custom background colors and button animations.
+3. Custom Styling: Clean and minimal design with custom background colors, padding, and rounded buttons for an intuitive interface.